apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Couple killed in grizzly bear attack in Canada's Banff National Park**
+**Trump says Bowman should be jailed for ‘egregious act’ of pulling fire alarm**

-You can read more about it [here](https://www.reuters.com/world/americas/grizzly-bear-attack-canadas-banff-national-park-leaves-two-dead-2023-10-01/).
+You can read more about it [here](https://thehill.com/homenews/house/4233070-trump-says-bowman-should-be-jailed-for-egregious-act-of-pulling-fire-alarm/).

 ## Requirements
 - Python 3.8